|

 It is not required for the client to provide supporting documentation, such as hospital reports or restraining orders, in order for the CalWORKs Social Worker (SW)/Domestic Violence (DV) Advocate to approve an exemption/waiver due to domestic abuse.

-When a client can provide supporting documentation, the documentation will be imaged into the case.
+When a client is able to provide supporting documentation, the documentation will be scanned into Imaging.

 Supporting documentation of domestic abuse may include, but is not limited to:

-• Documentation from legal, clerical, medical, or other professional from whom the applicant or recipient has sought assistance in dealing with domestic abuse
+- Documentation from a legal, clerical, medical, or other professional from whom the applicant or recipient has sought assistance in dealing with domestic abuse

 Request for DV Waiver

-A client may request a DV waiver in writing or verbally through their EW or EC.
+A client can request a DV waiver in writing or verbally through their Eligibility Worker (EW) or their Associate Employment Counselor (AEC)/Employment Counselor (EC).

-When the exemption/waiver is either approved or denied, the CalWORKs SW/DV Advocate must also complete the CW 2186B and issue a copy to the client.
+When the exemption/waiver is either denied, approved, or extended, the AEC/EC must issue a copy of the CW 2186B to the client.

 Related Topics